Improve Large Language Model Systems with User Logs: Methodology

 \subsection{Reflective Experience Module}

-For clusters with large cognitive gaps or failing in primary experience construction, we train a \textit{Critic LoRA} $\Delta \omega_{C}$, which is designed to provide ``pseudo user feedback'' $\hat{\mathcal{R}}$ for the model’s initial responses.
+For clusters with large cognitive gaps or those failing primary validation, we train a \textit{Critic LoRA} $\Delta \omega_{C}$, which is designed to provide ``pseudo user feedback'' $\hat{\mathcal{R}}$ for the model’s initial responses.
 The training input consists of a query $q_i$ and a model response $y_i$, while the output is an extracted rule set $\mathcal{R}_i$, optimized using a negative log-likelihood loss.
-We select the checkpoint from the epoch with the lowest validation loss as the final Critic LoRA.
-During inference, Critic LoRA provides feedback on the initial output of the base LLM, allowing the base LLM to refine its response.
-Our experiments demonstrate that, for clusters with high noise risk, this strategy effectively leverages informative signals in the logs and significantly reduces the risk of noise-induced collapse compared to directly training an Expert LoRA.
-Moreover, the inclusion of the Reflective Experience Module ensures that UNO’s optimization framework does not become overly conservative, allowing it to reliably leverage valuable signals from user logs even in clusters that have been filtered out by cognitive gap assessment or failed in primary experience construction.
+The checkpoint with the lowest validation loss becomes the final Critic LoRA.
+During inference, Critic LoRA critiques the base LLM’s initial output, allowing the base LLM to refine its response.
+Our experiments show that, for clusters with high noise risk, this strategy effectively leverages informative signals in the logs and significantly reduces noise-induced collapse compared to directly training an Expert LoRA.
+Moreover, the Reflective Experience Module prevents UNO’s optimization framework from becoming overly conservative, ensuring robust utilization of valuable user-log signals even for clusters filtered out by cognitive gap assessment or unsuccessful primary experience construction.